 Definitions

 College Grievance Officer.
-The administrator in charge of student discipline and/or grievances who shall assist students in seeking resolution by informal means; if informal means are not successful, the College Grievance Officer shall assist students by guiding them through the formal grievance process.
+The administrator in charge of student discipline and/or grievances, appointed by the College President, who shall assist students in seeking resolution by informal means; if informal means are not successful, the College Grievance Officer shall assist students by guiding them through the formal grievance process.

 Day.
-A calendar day unless otherwise specified in this procedure.
-If the final day to take any action required by this procedure falls

-on a Saturday, Sunday, or other day that the administrative offices of the District are closed, the date for such action shall be extended to the next business day.
-Similarly, if the final day to take any action required by this procedure occurs during summer session or during an intersession, but the basis for the grievance arose prior to that summer or intersession, the final day to take any required action shall be extended to the first business day of the next academic term.
+Days during which the District is in session and primary term classes are in session, excluding Saturdays and Sundays.

 Grievant.
 Any student currently enrolled in the college, a person who has filed an application for admission to the college, or a former student.
 A grievance by an applicant shall be limited to a complaint regarding denial of admission.
 Former students shall be limited to grievances relating to course grades to the extent permitted by Education Code Section 76224(a).